AlienMajik/pwnagotchi_plugins/README.md

 Community-driven and evolving fast.
 Issues/PRs welcome on GitHub!

 ## Disclaimer
+SnoopR is for education and for testing equipment you own.
+It isn’t a security product.
+A flag is not evidence.
+It means a single-antenna receiver saw a signal pattern that matched a heuristic.
+It can be wrong in both directions — this entire release is a catalogue of cases where it was confidently wrong — and it should never be the basis for confronting someone, accusing anyone, or making a decision with real consequences.
+If you believe you are actually being followed or stalked, contact your local police or a stalking/domestic abuse support service.
+A hobby plugin is not the right tool for that situation.
+Scanning, logging and retaining data about third-party devices is regulated differently by jurisdiction, and reception of aircraft transmissions has its own rules by country — check what applies where you are.
+WiGLE and OpenSky each have terms of use worth reading before enabling them.
+Mesh mode transmits detection data over the network, so consider where it’s going and who can reach the port.
+Respect other people’s privacy, and use it responsibly.

 For educational and security testing only.
 Respect privacy and local laws.
 Use responsibly!

 ✅ What’s New in v7.0.0 / v7.0.1